ligato/docs/docs/user-guide/get-vpp-agent.md

 ## Start VPP and the vpp-agent

 !!! note
-    The vpp-agent will terminate if unable to connect to the VPP, a database or the Kafka message server (if required by the config file).
+    The vpp-agent will terminate if unable to connect to the VPP, a database or the Kafka message server.

 **Start VPP**: